Part of a series

 • What decisions are already closed.

-Cross-functional leads who never learned context-based leadership will struggle more in the AI era—because the squad moves faster while they still broadcast tasks.
+Cross-functional leads who never learned context-based leadership will struggle more in the AI era—because the team moves faster while they still broadcast tasks.

 Train matrix communication: influence peers who do not report to you.